mistersourcerer/optioning/README.md

 @options.deprecate :to_hash, :to, "v2.0.0"
 ```

+##### Calling a deprecated option

+If you call a deprecated option, the return will be `nil`, and the deprecation
+warning will be exhibited.

+ * [ ] maybe we should allow a deprecation strategy?
+To choose between warning
+   or exception when a deprecated options is called?

 ### Ignoring unrecongnized options

 If you need, you could fitler the options to mantain just the recognized ones